-Unmarried children under 21 years of age and spouses of H-1B employees are eligible for H-4 status.
+Spouses of H-1B employees and unmarried children under 21 years of age are eligible for H-4 status.
 A child can no longer stay in the U.S. as an H-4 dependent once they turn 21.
 In order to remain in the U.S., the child must change to a different nonimmigrant visa status (e.g., F-1 student, B-2 visitor).

 Obtaining and extending H-4 status

 There are two ways family members can acquire or extend H-4 status: (A) by applying for H-4 visas at a U.S. embassy or consulate outside the U.S. and then applying for H-4 admission at a U.S. port of entry or (B) by submitting a Form I-539 (and Form I-539A for each additional dependent) application to USCIS while they remain in the U.S.

 |(A) H-4 entry to the U.S.||(B) H-4 in-country application|

 Use this option when the family members are either currently outside the U.S. and will enter as H-4 dependents or when they are in the U.S., but plan to depart before their current statuses expire and then return in H-4 status.
 Family members may apply for H-4 admission with or after the H-1B employee’s arrival in the U.S.; they do not need to file applications with USCIS before applying for their visas and/or entry.